mjrskiles/button-gate/docs/ARCHITECTURE.md

 | PB4 | 3    | Button B        |
 | PB5 | 1    | RESET           |

-Output LED driven directly from buffered output circuit, not GPIO.
+Output LED is driven directly from the buffered output circuit, not GPIO.

 ## Module Descriptions